yassouali/fast.ai_notes/cutting_edge_DL/lecture11.md

 And that last thing, is to merge the val and train loader into a model data spectific to the fastai library, to then use them for the learner.

-### Model
+###  3.5. <a name='Model'></a>Model

 <p align="center"> <img src="../figures/s2s_architecture.png" width="500"> </p>

-For neural machine translation, unlike the RNN based models used in language modeling, where we can predict the upcoming word for each input, in MT we can have an output sequence of a different size than the input sequence, so we can simply output a predition at each time step, and the solution for this problem, is to first encode the input sentence, using an encoder RNN (similar to the RNN used in language modeling) with a the input encoded as tokens in the source language, and then use that last hidden activation (a compressed representation of the input sequence, we can use the same trick used in UMLFiT to cancat the upper activation, with the mean and max pool of the other activations) as an input to the decoder network to output the prediciton, which are probabilities over the whole vocabulaty of the target language.
+For neural machine translation, unlike the RNN based models used in language modeling, where we can predict the upcoming word for each input, in MT we can have an output sequence of a different size than the input sequence, so we can simply output a prediction at each time step, and the solution for this problem, is to first encode the input sentence, using an encoder RNN (similar to the RNN used in language modeling) with a the input encoded as tokens in the source language, and then use that last hidden activation (a compressed representation of the input sequence, we can use the same trick used in UMLFiT to concat the upper activation, with the mean and max pool of the other activations) as an input to the decoder network to output the prediction, which are probabilities over the whole vocabulary of the target language.

 Training a translation model takes a long time.
 Google’s translation model has eight layers of RNN stacked on top of each other.
 In our case we're only going to use a two layer network, but there is no conceptual difference between eight layers and two layers, the RNN cells we'll use are GRUs, which are simplification of LSTMs with similar performances.

-First we need to create an embedding layer, and intilize it with th fastText weights, for both the decoder and the encoder, for the naming convention, we refer to the encoder parts as `enc` and the decoder parts as `dec`, so we'll a function that takes the word vectors and the vocabulary, creates a new embedding matrix and assign the word embedding of fasttext into the embedding matrix (after we see that from our vocabulary of 30000 words we're only missing ~3000 in english and ~2000 in french, and we're going to assign to them the mean).
+First we need to create an embedding layer, and initialize it with th fastText weights, for both the decoder and the encoder, for the naming convention, we refer to the encoder parts as `enc` and the decoder parts as `dec`, so we'll a function that takes the word vectors and the vocabulary, creates a new embedding matrix and assign the word embedding of fasttext into the embedding matrix (after we see that from our vocabulary of 30000 words we're only missing ~3000 in english and ~2000 in french, and we're going to assign to them the mean).

 ```python
 def create_emb(vecs, itos, em_sz):